Vampiro

-Ian Richard Hodgkinson (born May 31, 1967), better known by his ring name Vampiro, is a Canadian semi-retired professional wrestler who most recently served as director of talent for Lucha Libre AAA Worldwide (AAA).
+Ian Richard Hodgkinson (born May 31, 1967), better known by his ring name Vampiro, is a Canadian retired professional wrestler.
+He currently works for Lucha Libre AAA Worldwide (AAA).
 He also worked for Lucha Underground as a color commentator.
 Hodgkinson is also member of the citizen crime patrol organization Guardian Angels, acting as head of the group's chapter in Mexico City.
-He is the current JCW Heavyweight Champion in his third reign.